Post updated: 11 February 2021

 In short, the answer is yes!
 Since 2011, employers have been able to make tax-free payments to help employees cover reasonable additional expenses incurred while working from home, but the criteria for employees to be eligible had been quite restrictive.

-At the beginning of October HMRC went one step further and launched an online portal offering employees an easy way to claim the tax relief without needing to provide receipts.
+In October 2020 HMRC went one step further and launched an online portal offering employees an easy way to claim the tax relief without needing to provide receipts.
 In line with the frequently-changing guidelines requiring employees to be based in the workplace or at home, HMRC has also removed the need for employees to be home-based for all their working days.
 If they work part of the week in the office and part at home, they can still claim for the same weekly tax relief.

 For basic rate tax-payers (earning £12,500 – £50,000) the relief is worth £20 of the £6 – £1.20 per week.
 Higher rate tax-payers (earning £50,000+) can claim 40% or £2.40 per week.
 You can check here if you are eligible to claim.